prrathnayake/cpp-base/README.md

 Issues and contributions are welcome.
 Please open a GitHub issue to report bugs or discuss feature requests.
-When submitting pull requests, ensure the CI pipeline (if configured) passes and add tests for new behaviour.
+When submitting pull requests, ensure the CI pipeline (if configured) passes and adds tests forthe  new behaviour.

 ## License